Mapleia/GitHubSummarizer/README.md

 ## Setup

 1. If you haven't already, install Node.js.
+2. If you haven't already, browser extensions like React Dev-Tools and Redux Dev-Tools is highly recommended.
-2. Run
+3. Run
    ```sh
      npm i
    ```
+4. Create private access token in GitHub -> Personal Settings -> Developer Settings.
+5. Set the key value to the environmental variable (see `.env.template`).
+5. Run the start command (`npm start`) to see the project in development mode.

+### Side notes
+Tried to authenticate this app with GitHub App credentials, not working at the moment.
+Steps needed to set it up to try it is below.
-3. Create a GitHub App to get GitHub API access, and download the private key.
+1. Create a GitHub App to get GitHub API access, and download the private key.
-4. Convert the .pem key to a .key and fill in the .env variable with it's content ([explained why here](https://github.com/gr2m/universal-github-app-jwt)).
+2. Convert the .pem key to a .key and fill in the .env variable with it's content ([explained why here](https://github.com/gr2m/universal-github-app-jwt)).

    ```sh
      openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in private-key.pem -out private-key-pkcs8.key
    ```

-5. Run the start command (`npm start`) to see the project in development mode.

 ## Library Notes

 - `MUI` (Material UI) was picked as the library for UI components.